 A small town in Cleveland County

-Casar, a town just under 2 square miles, offers a quiet lifestyle near the South Mountains.
+Casar, a town just under 2 square miles, offers a quiet lifestyle near North Carolina's South Mountains.
 "We're just a small town of 300 people, give or take," says Eddie Walker, a lifelong Casar resident.
 "We see people we know all the time.
 Everybody is growing up and getting older.
 But, there are people moving in, and we get to know them too."
 The rural area has a main country road, townwide yard sales and a volunteer fire department.
 "I grew up in Casar.
 I've been here all my life.
-I work with the Fire Department, and I don't have anywhere else I'd like to live.
+I work with the fire department, and I don't have anywhere else I'd like to live.
 This is my hometown," Walker says.

 Buying a home in Casar

-Within Casar are ranch-style houses behind wooden fences and manufactured homes with front porches.
+Casar has ranch-style houses behind wooden fences and manufactured homes with front porches.
 Some dwellings are visible from the street, while others are hidden behind trees.
-There are also farmhouses with chicken coops and fields.
-Homes entering the market in and around Casar are a mix of country retreats and year-round residences.
+There are also farmhouses with chicken coops and open fields.
+Homes hitting the market here are a mix of country retreats and year-round residences.
 Home values are roughly 50% lower than the national average.
 The median price of single-family homes is around $240,0000.

 Visiting Casar Park and the South Mountains

 Casar Park and Veterans Memorial, located off Deviney Street, is the main public green space.
-Locals rent the on-site venue for private gatherings such as birthday parties and weddings.
+Space is available to rent for private gatherings such as birthday parties and weddings.
 "For attractions, you got South Mountains [State Park].
 There's hiking and a waterfall," Walker says.
-Visitors will see colorful dogwood blooms, pines, and oak trees on the mountainside.
+Visitors will see colorful dogwood blooms, pines and oak trees on the mountainside.
 Rodeos and other equestrian events are held at the nearby Cole Creek Arena throughout the year.

 Community events in Casar and nearby